tariq-hasan/tariq-hasan/README.md

 I am passionate about building robust **distributed systems**, designing scalable **data pipelines**, and contributing to the open-source community.
 My work combines a deep understanding of software development with a strong focus on data and systems engineering.

 ## Open Source Contributions
-I am an active contributor to the **Kubeflow** ecosystem, including:
+I have been a contributor to the **Kubeflow** ecosystem, including:
 - **[Kubeflow Katib](https://github.com/kubeflow/katib/pulls?q=is%3Apr+author%3Atariq-hasan):** A scalable hyperparameter tuning system for machine learning workflows.
 - **[Kubeflow](https://github.com/kubeflow/kubeflow/pulls?q=is%3Apr+author%3Atariq-hasan):** A comprehensive machine learning platform built on Kubernetes.
 - **[Kubeflow Training Operator](https://github.com/kubeflow/training-operator/pulls?q=is%3Apr+author%3Atariq-hasan):** A Kubernetes custom controller for training machine learning models at scale.